 All cats need play.
 Even cats who seem like they couldn’t care less.
 It’s instinctual.
 Primal.
 “Play helps satisfy a cat’s natural need to huntopens in a new tab.
 While many domestic cats spend most or all of their time indoors and rarely actually hunt, the instinct is still very much hard-wired,” says cat behaviorist and The Wildest Collective member Cristin Tamburoopens in a new tab.

 That’s why your cat will find Pidan’s feathered tumbler toy endlessly entertaining.
 The weighted water-droplet design wobbles about while the (replaceable) feathers tease your cat, keeping them on their toes — mentally and physically.
 The Paris-based brand has won awards for its artistic, innovative pet products, including an igloo litter box and a shock-absorbing leash.
 And this pretty pink ombre toy is made from an anti-oxidative hybrid resin so you can rest assured it will stand up to kitty claws.

-Pro tip from Tamburo: “It’s important that you give your cat the opportunity to ‘catch’ what they are playing with, so they can fulfill their prey sequence.” —Charles Manning$16 at The Tail Story
+Pro tip from Tamburo: “It’s important that you give your cat the opportunity to ‘catch’ what they are playing with, so they can fulfill their prey sequence.” —Charles Manning

 Best Dog Lick Mat